OpenNebula/docs/source/installation_and_configuration/data_center_federation/overview.rst

 Hypervisor Compatibility
 ================================================================================

-This chapter applies both to KVM and vCenter.
+This chapter applies to all hypervisors.